osrf/gazebo_tutorials/oculus/tutorial.md

 # Introduction

-Gazebo 6 and above supports the [Oculus Rift VR headset](http://www.oculusvr.com/) DK1 and DK2.
+Gazebo-classic 6 and above supports the [Oculus Rift VR headset](http://www.oculusvr.com/) DK1 and DK2.

 After this tutorial, you will be able to attach a virtual Oculus Camera to one of the visual links of your model.